 If you have a suspended license after DUI and don’t own a car, you’ll purchase non-owner FR44 Florida insurance.
 FR44 is a high-risk insurance certificate that’s filed with the Florida Department of Highway Safety & Motor Vehicles.
 This filing allows you to regain your driving privileges.
 In most cases, the state requires you to carry FR44 insurance for three years.

 Non-owner FR44 Florida is a certificate you file with the Florida DHSMV to reinstate your license after a DUI/DWI conviction.
-Your insurance agent endorses the FR44 to an insurance policy.
-When you don’t own a vehicle, your agent writes a non-owner policy with an FR44 endorsement.
+Your insurance agent attaches the FR44 to an insurance policy.
+When you don’t own a vehicle, the FR44 form is attached to a non-owner policy.

 When you’re looking for the cheapest Florida non owner SR22 insurance possible, there are quite a few factors that will determine your rate.
 However, if you don’t own a car your SR22 rate will be less than if you had to insure a vehicle.
 Non owner SR22 insurance covers you, not a particular car.
 So some of the vehicle-related factors that determine your rate are eliminated.